Itajaí: Geography

-It occupies an area of 304 km ², 20% urban and 80% rural (or conservation areas).
+It occupies an area of 304 km², 20% urban and 80% rural (or conservation areas).

-Is located on the north coast of Santa Catarina State, specifically at the mouth of the Itajaí-Açu river.
+It is located on the north coast of the Santa Catarina State, specifically at the mouth of the Itajaí-Açu river.
 It borders onto the cities of Balneário Camboriú, Camboriú, Brusque, Gaspar, Ilhota and Navegantes.
-Headquarters of the largest fishing port in the country and the largest university in the state, the Univali (Universidade do Vale do Itajaí).
+It has the headquarters of the largest fishing port in the country and the largest university in the state, the Univali (Universidade do Vale do Itajaí).

 Itajaí is located in the Lower Valley of Rio Itajaí, the coast and the Atlantic Ocean.
 It is situated at the mouth of the Itajaí-Açu river, allowing the existence of the port.

 The city is basically flat - due to being at sea level The highest point is Morro da Cruz, 170 meters above sea level.
 It was part of the defunct metropolitan area of Foz do Rio Itajaí, together with the neighboring municipalities.

 Itajaí hosts one of the biggest festivals of Brazilian popular music.
 The festival is held every October and brings together musicians and artists from around the country.
 These meetings are a display of the culture of Itajaí.

 The BR-101 is the main link to the city, and highways SC-100, BR-486, SC-470 and BR-470, Itajaí link to the rest of the state.